 - Place the oats into a food processor and blend until they look like flour.

 - Meanwhile mix the milk, ground flax, water, coconut sugar, lemon zest and juice, coconut sugar, vanilla powder, and poppy seeds.
 Mix until everything is evenly combined.

 - Then add the baking powder and oats and mix until a smooth batter is formed.

 - Heat a pan over medium heat and once hot enough pour the pancake batter into the pan.
 I used a cupcake batter scoop to divide it into equal portions.

-- Cook for a couple minutes until bubble form on the pancake them flip it over and cook for a couple minutes on the other side.
-Continue until all the pancake batter is used it.
+- Cook for a couple minutes until bubbles form on the pancake then flip it over and cook for a couple minutes on the other side.
+Continue until all the pancake batter is used up.

-- Meanwhile make the blueberry compote by adding the blueberries, lemon juice and maple syrup together in a pan.
+- Make the blueberry compote by adding the blueberries, lemon juice and maple syrup together in a pan.

 - Cook over a medium heat for about 10 minutes.